glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 You may notice that the 3'UTR of gene TTRE4940 (TTRE_chr2:10,913,100-10,916,800) extends too far relative to the IsoSeq data.
-Let's fix it by dragging the leftmost edge of the exon to match the IsoSeq reads (you may want to zoom into the 3'UTR for a better view).
+Let's fix it by dragging the rightmost edge of the exon to match the IsoSeq reads (you may want to zoom into the 3'UTR for a better view), say 10915729.

 We should also resize the underlying transcript and gene to match the new end of the UTR.
 For this, right-click on an intron of this transcript and select "Edit feature details".
-Edit the "End" of this mRNA to match the end of the exon you just edited (you can expand the "Related features" box to see the exon coordinates).
-From the expand "Related features" box select the parent feature (i.e. the gene) and again edit its end coordinate to match the transcript.
+Edit the "End" of this mRNA to match the end of the exon you just edited.

 Once we are satisfied with the edits, we may want to add a new attribute to this transcript to describe what we did.
 For this use the "Add new" option